avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART.md

 ## Introduction

-This document aims to provide an easy way to test and evaluate the [WFI32-IoT](https://www.microchip.com/en-us/development-tool/ev36w50a) board with IoTConnect, without the need to compile the source code.
+This document outlines a quick start to evaluation of the [WFI32-IoT](https://www.microchip.com/en-us/development-tool/ev36w50a) board with IoTConnect, without the need to compile the source code.